sandra-calvo/pets-ai/Lab 2 -  Web application/README.md

 In this section we will build a simple flow to test our model sending cat and dog sounds using the microphone or via audio files.

-1. Copy the content of the **dog-car-flow.json** file.
+1. Copy the content of the **Lab2_flow.json** file.
 Open the file URL.
-[Dog-car-flow code](https://raw.githubusercontent.com/sandra-calvo/pets-ai/master/node-red-flows/dog-cat-flow.json?token=AI24OL2ZJJKOWJHL7F5WILK5PDKNG)
+[Lab 2 flow code](https://raw.githubusercontent.com/sandra-calvo/pets-ai/master/node-red-flows/Lab2_flow.json)

 Use the keyboard shortcuts to select all content and copy it.